mybonk/mybonk-wiki/baby-rabbit-holes.md

 It is common that the keyboard layout the system is configured with is different from the keyboard you actually use (e.g. system keyboard configured US layout but you use a keyboard with a French layout), read this article "https://www.baeldung.com/linux/console-change-keyboard-layout" to fix this.

-A *CLI* (command-line interface) is what deal with when you interact with the shell.
+A *CLI* (command-line interface) is what you deal with when you interact with the shell.

 ### [RTFM!](https://en.wiktionary.org/wiki/RTFM)
 The most important command is `man` which stands for "manual".
 It explains what the command is and how to use it.
 Don't spend hours on youtube, read the manuals. e.g.